633 Squadron: Production

+Development

-Originally a project for director John Sturges, he initially worked on a script with Rod Serling of The Twilight Zone fame as early as 1958 and offered Jack Lord the leading role.
-After Sturges dropped out in favour of making The Magnificent Seven, Walter Mirisch took on the project after reading the book.
-Filming took place during the summer of 1963.
+Film rights to the project were bought by Walter Mirisch.
+The film was originally a project for director John Sturges, who initially worked on a script with Rod Serling of The Twilight Zone fame as early as 1958 and offered Jack Lord the leading role.
+After Sturges dropped out in favour of making The Magnificent Seven, Walter Mirisch put the project on the backburner.